 - a list of things you are grateful for

-- scripture verses for particular topics or that come to mind while you are praying
+- scriptures for particular topics or verses that come to mind while you are praying

 - Bible passages that you have been studying and how it is applicable to your own life

 - dreams, visions, and goals you have